johnsam7/ceremegbellum/README.rst

   Samuelsson J G , Rosen B, Hamalainen M S. *Automatic Reconstruction of Cerebellar Cortex from Standard MRI Using Diffeomorphic Registration of a High-Resolution Template (ARCUS).* bioRxiv 2020.11.30.405522; doi: https://doi.org/10.1101/2020.11.30.405522

+To use this repo, you will need the cerebellar atlas data which is available here; https://osf.io/98p3a/?view_only=933654b10152444992b9e7d8ff9f1112

 Installation
 ^^^^^^^^^^^^